angelr1076/React-Shopping-Cart/README.md

   </div>
 </div>

-Welcome to Santa Carla Surf Shop, a vibrant e-commerce app built using React for the Odin Project.
+Welcome to Santa Carla Surf Shop, a vibrant, colorful shopping cart app built using React for the Odin Project.

 ## Features